Mathematics Course Offerings

 330 – Foundations of Advanced Mathematics (3)

-Prerequisite: Any Mathematics course numbered 223 or higher.
+Prerequisite: MATH 122 and either MATH 201 or CPSC 284.
 Introduction to mathematical reasoning and rigor.
 Includes topics such as basic logic, set theory, mathematical induction, relations, functions, sequences, cardinality, elementary number theory, and axiomatic construction of the real numbers.
 Emphasis placed on reading mathematics, understanding mathematical concepts, and writing proofs.

 351, 352 – Numerical Analysis I. II (3, 3)